free priority shipping with $100 domestic purchase

 SLEEVES

-bracelet-length - commonly used in the 1950's
+bracelet-length - ideal for showing jewelry --- commonly used in the 1950's

-butterfly sleeve - wide flared long sleeve, which sometimes connects at the back
+butterfly sleeve - wide, flared long sleeve, which sometimes connects at back --- 1960's-1970's gypsy-inspired style

 capelet sleeve - falls several inches below elbow in soft flare

-dolman sleeve - cut as an extension of the bodice; common to the late 1940's illusion sleeve - a sleeve made of sheer material, giving the illusion of no sleeve
+illusion sleeve - sleeve made of sheer material, giving the illusion of no sleeve

 kimono - rectangle sleeve, which may be cut in piece with whole garment